pete312/codeit/README.md

 ======

-Use codeit to aid code writing by using inline watch functions to colorize and visualize data.
-There is a helper to make shell commands easier and table creation
+Use codeit to aid code writing by using inline data watch functions to colorize and visualize data with optional breakpoints.
+There is a helper to make shell commands easier and table creation.

+view, label and peek perform a passthough print that outputs the line number of the data.

 label
 -----